serpascode/Elliptic-Curve-Cryptography/README.md

 The Math is very complex, but I have tried to include comments where possible.

 I built this code over the course of a semester while studying Cryptographic Algorithms.

+Althought its currently a single Java class, It would aide its readability to seperate into seperate mathematical components.
+Going forward I will try to add a better user interface and a better explanation of the underlying mathematical principles.